P7XCKD/NF/Notes Factory/Semister 3/PRJ/theory/QB/prj pt1.md

 ### Notes Factory

 > [!attention] comments are just for understanding, no write them in exam

+(need to add question called dynamic method dispatch as per 6 mark)

 **1. Describe primitive data types of Java with appropriate code snippets.
 [4M]**